metrumresearchgroup/causal-concepts/README.md

 # causal-concepts
 Introduction to causal inference concepts for pharmacometricians

+This material has been jointly developed by MetrumRG and Genentech / Roche